jeffoconnorau/AGMPowerCLI/README.md

 * Allow the user to create and remove sessions so that API commands can be issued
 * Issue commands to API end points

-There is a partner module:  AGMPowerLib found here:  https://github.com/Actifio/AGMPowerLib The AGMPowerLib module contains what we call composite functions, these being complex combination of API endpoints.
+There is a partner module:  AGMPowerLib found [here](https://github.com/Actifio/AGMPowerLib) The AGMPowerLib module contains what we call composite functions, these being complex combination of API endpoints.
 We chose to separate the two modules (a module for end points versus a module for composite functions), to make it easier to differentiate if you are working with a single end-point or working with a composite collection of endpoints.